jlegatheaux/RC2020-assignments/assignment-5/README.md

 When testing your split horizon with poison-reverse implementation, be sure the two flags are on!
 And similarly, if you want to run without them, after the implementation of this stage, be sure to turn these flags off.

-### Stage 4: Add Expiration of Stale Table Entries
+### Stage 4: Add expiration of stale table entries

 In this stage, you must enhance your DV implementation further to expire routing table entries as necessary.
 Note that the DV algorithm described in lectures allows routing table entries to persist indefinitely.